Women’s Health Physiotherapy

 We also often work on breathing pattern and sleep ‘hygiene’, and look at nutrition and hydration, all of which have an effect on the pelvis and pelvic floor muscles.

-To find out more about Women’s Health Physiotherapy and to book an appointment with Deborah Thomas, please telephone Halo Physio on 01926 257 255 or contact us here
+To find out more about Women’s Health Physiotherapy, please telephone Halo Physio on 01926 257 255 or contact us here

 Read more about Women’s Health Physiotherapy by clicking below